FMFapp/fmf-backend/README.md

 ### Prerequisites

-To run this server on your machine you need to download the requirements from the requirements.txt file. is is recommended to use venv insead of your regular interpreter and use the latest version of Python 3.
+To run this server on your machine you need to download the requirements from the requirements.txt file.
+It is recommended to use venv instead of your regular interpreter and use the latest version of Python 3.
 ```
 python -m pip install -r  requirements.txt
 ```